StarterInc/StackGen/README.md

   **[MyBatis ORM](http://blog.mybatis.org)** is a popular open source Java Object Relational Mapping library which allows you to define simple and complex Data Objects that map to your SQL database (in this case MySQL).
 Using MyBatis, you can easily insert, update, delete and search for data in your Database using convenient Java Data Objects.
 If you are new to MyBatis, you should check out this [Excellent Tutorial](http://zetcode.com/db/mybatis/).

-Before running Starter Ignite on your Swagger spec, you will need to create a Database (MySQL) and a default schema.
+Before running Starter StackGen on your Swagger spec, you will need to create a Database (MySQL) and a default schema.

 We recommend the use of an AWS LightSail Database instance to run the database and using MySQL Workbench free database management utility to work with the data.